medcomdk/dk-medcom-hospitalnotification/docs/index.md

 <br>

 ### 1.5 Mapping from XDIS17 and XDIS20 to MedCom HospitalNotification {#mapping-from-xml-to-HospitalNotification}
 Mapping from previous OIOXML standards to the FHIR HospitalNotification standard can be found below.
 The document is intended to help translate the previous standard to the new FHIR standard.
-Please notice that not all elements from <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a>/<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a> are transferred to the HospitalNotification, as not all elements are represented in the FHIR message.
+Please notice that not all elements from <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a> are transferred to the HospitalNotification, as not all elements are represented in the FHIR message.
 Furthermore, not all elements from the FHIR elements are represented in the document; thus, it cannot stand alone for implementation.
 <br>

 [Click here to see mapping from previous OIOXML standards to the FHIR HospitalNotification standard.](/assets/documents/Map_between_OIOXML_and_FHIR_HospitalNotification.md)